tolyankatz/Xilinx-MPSoC-infra/project_overview.md

 ### **What is the Primary Focus?
 Design, Architecture, Code, or Analysis?**

-As a Principal Engineer, my focus is not on a single area but on orchestrating them in the correct sequence to build a mature and effective validation system.
+As a QA Engineer, my focus is not on a single area but on orchestrating them in the correct sequence to build a mature and effective validation system.
 The focus evolves as the project matures:

 1.  **Initial Focus: Architecture & Design.** This is paramount.
 A flawed architecture will lead to an unscalable, unmaintainable system.
 My first priority is to define the robust CI/CD pipeline, select the right tools, and design the interfaces between them.
 Getting the foundation right is everything.